“Konnichiwa” Santa

-Geisha in modern Japan Read More »
+The art of Japanese design in modern home Read More »

 ‘Noh’ derived from the Sino-Japanese word for “skill” or “talent”, is a 14th century Japanese stage drama that is still performed to this day.
 The musical dance-based performance incorporates masks, costumes and props to perform traditional literature and contemporary events.
 Noh masks; the masks used by actors during the performance, signify a characters’ gender, age, and social ranking.